 - Ironically, having liposuction done under general anesthesia or deep sedation actually increases the risk of complications and death, compared to having it done under only local anesthesia.
 We have presented the facts and references to medical literature on our website: Liposuction Case Studies.
 Why do the authorities still make it compulsory to have liposuction done under deep sedation or general anesthesia even as they carry higher risk of complications?
 As they cannot tell surgeons what method of liposuction to use, as they cannot order surgeons to use syringe to perform liposuction, this is, unfortunately, the next best thing they can do to make the surgery much safer, as we have explained above.

 - It is extremely hard and may even be dangerous to move a patient who is deeply sedated or is under general anesthesia who is not even breathing on his/her own.
-A patient under general anesthesia has a tube inserted down his airway, which is attached to a breathing machine (ventilator).
+A patient under general anesthesia has a tube inserted down his wind pipe, which is attached to a breathing machine (ventilator).
 If this tube is accidentally pulled out without deflating the balloon which keeps it in place inside the airway, it may cause serious injury in the airway.
 If it is accidentally pulled out on a patient who is not even breathing on his own, fatal consequences may ensure.
 If a patient cannot be flipped and turned around from side to side, if a patient cannot sit and stand up on his/her own, there is no way to perform 3-dimensional liposuction like what Dr Arthur Tjandra of Elixir de Vie does.
 Without 3D liposuction, the result will definitely be compromised.
 We recommend you visit our Vlog, and go through all the revision liposuction cases we have published.
 Almost all the botched results by other surgeons were caused by the fact that they did not perform 3D liposuction, and/or the surgeries were performed using machines, instead of just syringes.

 What are the benefits of performing awake liposuction with just a plastic syringe?